FUNCTIONAL MEDICINE SOLUTIONS FOR CHRONICALLY DRY SKIN

-The pancreas cannot sustain stable blood sugar levels for very long if there are unhealthy lifestyle and nutrition habits working against it.
+The pancreas cannot sustain stable blood sugar levels for very long if there are unhealthy lifestyles and nutrition habits working against it.

 Eventually, pancreatic function will become dysfunctional and diabetes or pre-diabetes can follow soon thereafter.

-Insulin resistance is the body's first sign of blood sugar problem - this a situation where sugar cannot adequately get inside the cells (this includes the cells of your skin).
+Insulin resistance is the body's first sign of a blood sugar problem - this is a situation where sugar cannot adequately get inside the cells (this includes the cells of your skin).

 Functional medicine utilizes genetic data, the latest diagnostic testing, nutritional medicines, and lifestyle interventions to target symptoms and optimize your health.